rickwest/devsnippets/source/snippets/java/index.md

 To create  functions on Java we have three requirements: type, parameter and static or not.

-Type - Every function in java need to have a type before your name and this is a type of your return.
-When a function have a type,  needs to have a return, only exception is void type, when your function dosen't have a return.
+Type - Every function in java needs to have a type before your name and this is a type of your return.
+When a function have a type,  needs to have a return, the only exception is void type, when your function dosen't have a return.

 psvm = public static void main